 - Rub straight onto the udder to clean, moisturize, and protect!

 - Peppermint Essential Oil can be added to the recipe to help induce milk letdown.
 This is especially helpful in goats with mastitis.

 - You can add a little more beeswax if you want the balm to be more solid or add less beeswax if you want it to be more of a butter (you might even add a little extra shea butter).

-- Bag Balm isn’t only for your four-legged friends… It is great as a hand moisturizer for severely dry hands & nursing mothers can use it to soothe dry/cracked nipples.
+- Bag Balm isn’t only for your four-legged friends… It is great as a hand moisturizer for severely dry hands and even for nursing mothers to soothe dry and cracked nipples.